-- 13) Contractor shall train Adult patients and instruct them in the facilities emergency procedures. - 14) Contractor shall provide Residential Perinatal Treatment services to: - Pregnant and 60-day post-partum substance mis-using; or - Parenting and substance misusing, with a child(ren) from birth through ten (10) years of age. - 15) Contractor shall provide for a woman-only, gender specific, environment with evidence based substance use disorder treatment and other therapeutic interventions for women which may address issues of relationships, sexual and physical abuse, parenting and childcare while women are receiving services. - 16) Contractor shall provide or arrange for therapeutic interventions for children in the custody of women in treatment which may, among other things, address the child(ren)'s developmental needs and their issues of sexual abuse, physical abuse and neglect. - 17) Contractor shall provide child care for child(ren) while women participate in on-site treatment program activities and off site ancillary services. - Contractor shall assure all school-aged child(ren) in residence with an adult patient have access to educational services as required by law. - 19) Contractor shall provide or arrange for transportation to ensure women and their child(ren) have access to treatment services, primary medical care, primary pediatric care, therapeutic services for children and to obtain employment.
+- f) Provide for a woman-only, gender specific, environment with evidence based substance use disorder treatment and other therapeutic interventions for women which may address issues of relationships, sexual and physical abuse, parenting and childcare while women are receiving services. - g) Provide or arrange for therapeutic interventions for children in the custody of women in treatment which may, among other things, address the child(ren)'s developmental needs and their issues of sexual abuse, physical abuse and neglect. - Provide child care for child(ren) while women participate in on-site treatment program activities and off site ancillary services. - Provide or arrange for transportation to ensure women and their child(ren) have access to treatment services, primary medical care, primary pediatric care, therapeutic services for children and to obtain employment.